couchbase/couchbase-lite-core/docs/overview/Schema.md

 KeyStores are backed by SQLite tables whose names are prefixed with "`kv_`".
 So documents live in the table `kv_default`, etc.

-In a 3.x database with multiple collections, each other collection has a KeyStore whose name is prefixed with `/`.
-So the `widgets` collection has a KeyStore named `/widgets`, which has a SQLite table named `kv_/widgets`.
-In a non-default scope, the scope name goes before the collection name separated by another `/`.
-So the `chairs` collection in the `inventory` scope has a KeyStore named `/inventory/chairs` and a SQLite table named `kv_/inventory/chairs`.
+In a 3.x database with multiple collections, each other collection has a KeyStore whose name is prefixed with `.`.
+So the `widgets` collection has a KeyStore named `.widgets`, which has a SQLite table named `kv_.widgets`.
+In a non-default scope, the scope name goes before the collection name separated by another `.`.
+So the `chairs` collection in the `inventory` scope has a KeyStore named `.inventory.chairs` and a SQLite table named `kv_.inventory.chairs`.

 A KeyStore's table has the following SQL schema: